StaticDelivr/StaticDelivr-CDN-WP-Plugin/README.txt

 Yes, the plugin works with all WordPress themes and plugins that enqueue their assets correctly using WordPress functions.

 = Will this plugin affect my site's functionality? = No, the plugin only changes the source URLs of static assets.
 It does not affect any functionality of your site.
+Additionally, the plugin includes an automatic fallback mechanism that loads assets from your origin server if the CDN fails, ensuring your site always works.

 = Is StaticDelivr free to use? =
 Yes, StaticDelivr is a free, open-source CDN designed to support the open-source community.